Her essays have been featured in The Hollywood Reporter, The Los Angeles Times, The New York Times, The Washington Post, and more.

 Her life as a parenting expert / "mompreneur" resulted in several branded columns on major industry websites including WebMD and DisneyFamily.
 In this capacity she appeared in front of the camera on such shows as Rachel Ray, Access Hollywood, KTLA’s Morning Show and many other "info-tainment" programs.

-Melissa lives in Los Angeles, CA. Widowish, a memoir, is her first book.
+Melissa lives in Los Angeles, CA. Widowish, a memoir, has been named one of the "best books on grief" and is her first book.